Make Me (Britney Spears song): Live performances

 On August 18, 2016, Spears added "Make Me", as well as "Do You Wanna Come Over?", to the setlist of her residency show Britney: Piece of Me, which extended to her Britney: Live in Concert world tour's setlist a year later.
 Spears and G-Eazy performed "Make Me...", along with G-Eazy's "Me, Myself & I", live for the first time at the 2016 MTV Video Music Awards on August 28, 2016.
 The performance opened "with Britney's silhouette performing behind a glowing panel while massive, shadowy arms reach for her, trying to grab her without ever quite succeeding", while Spears performed the first verse and chorus of "Make Me...".
 Following G-Eazy's entrance, Spears performed the chorus of "Me, Myself & I", "while crawling under his legs", before finishing the performance with a repeated chorus of "Make Me...".
 Jeff Benjamin of Fuse called it a "fun" performance, where "Britney made a triumphant return to the VMA stage."
 Joe Lynch of Billboard considered the performance "as beguiling as the song itself", naming it a "solid VMA return for Britney".
 Jennifer Keishin Armstrong of the same magazine declared that "Spears acquitted herself nicely, if not particularly memorably."
 Chris Payne also from Billboard included the performance among the "worst moments" of the night.
 Joyce Chen of Us Weekly labeled it as a "less-than-stellar performance."

 On September 1, 2016, a performance of the song was broadcast from Planet Hollywood in Las Vegas for Today.
 On September 24, 2016, on the iHeartRadio Music Festival, Spears and G-Eazy once again performed the "Make Me..." and "Me, Myself & I" medley, as the final performance from Spears's set.
 In the United Kingdom, Spears performed the song on the Apple Music Festival on September 27, 2016, and The Jonathan Ross Show on October 1, 2016.
 On December 2, 2016, Spears performed the song at the KIIS-FM Jingle Ball.
 A day later, she reprised the performance at 99.7's Triple Ho Show.
+Afterwards, she performed it at the B96's Pepsi Jingle Bash on December 10, 2016.